wu-semsys/beam_tutorial/beam_technical_documentation_v3.md

 ### Tree Folding

- To cater the requirement of granularity, it often is required to fit additional information in the diagram.
-Thus, the scripts are distinguishing between elements with the **foldable tree** property set **True** and the elements which do not have this property at assigned as all (Apparently, there is no scenario where a "foldable tree: False" occurs).
-Should an element have this property and the value is True (to be safe), the outgoing connectors (arrows) will be checked (i.e., the connectors having the element ID as source).
-For each connector, the property **ignore edges** is searched.
-Should said property be found in the style information ("ignoreEdge=1"), the target element will be ignored.
-Should said property not be found however, the target element is considred as a part of the source element.
-After finding such an element, the source element will receive the attribute **"is_parent_node: True"**, and the child node the complementary attributes  **"is_child_node: True"**, as well as  **"parent_node: {ID of Parent Node}"**.

-This distinction will be relevant for the output file, as it allows to provide an array of all child nodes, as well as each easily searchable child nodes.
-The Tree Folding parameter is used to assign other "sub-elements" to one element.
-Said "sub-elements" can then be folded or unfolded by presssing the top right **+** (folded form) or **-** (unfolded form) button.
+ It is often required to fit additional information in the diagram to have different granularities.
+For different use cases/views it should also be possible to hide this additional information, e.g. for a high-level overview.

+ draw.io provides the **Tree Folding** property on elements for this.
+Elements that have this property receive a small minus/plus icon to hide/show attached details.
+ When the minus icon is clicked, the outgoing connectors (arrows) will be checked.
+For each of the connectors, the property **Ignore Edge** is checked.
+Should the connector have Ignore Edge set to True, the target element will be ignored for the folding and remain visible.
+Should Ignore Edge be set to False, the target element will be considered as a part of the source element and hidden after clicking the minus icon.

+Note: Unfortunately, draw.io does not support tree folding for annotation details directly attached to container elements (which have the property Collapsible).

 Tree Folding property in draw.io: